-Thanksgiving table settings are always on top of the list when it comes to planning this special autumn’s harvest feast.
-Thinking on how to decorate your dinner table for Thanksgiving is definitely time consuming.
-If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out.
+If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 1. Gold Leaf Place Cards

-Make your place cards golden in just a few easy steps.
-Grab some leaves, gold paint and a Sharpie.
+Make your place cards sparkle and shimmer in just a few easy steps.
+Grab some leaves, gold paint, and a Sharpie.
 Then spray your leaves, write the names and you’re done!
 Easy right?

 2. DIY Geometric Clay Place Card Holders

-This will be a fun craft project you can try.
-Adding those mini pumpkins just completes everything.
-See how you can make it here.
+This geometric clay place card holder will be a fun craft project you can try.
+Adding those mini pumpkins just completes this perfect Thanksgiving table setting.

 3. Mini Pumpkin Florals

-Adorable and simple.
-Mini Pumpkin Florals will give life to any Thanksgiving table.
+Adorable and simple, this pumpkin craft will work even beyond Thanksgiving.
+These mini Pumpkin Florals will give life to any Thanksgiving table setting.

 4. Fall Tablescape with DIY Floral Plate Charger

-A super easy floral plate charger that will work great if you don’t have any real flowers available.
-Learn the steps here.
+A super easy floral plate charger that will work great even if you don’t have any flowers available.
+These floral ensembles will certainly liven up your table setting like real flowers would do.

 5. Kid’s Thanksgiving Table Setting